 This shot shows Ian being prepped for the first day of shooting by hair and makeup artist Candice Crawford:

 Here is Ian in motion on his bicycle at another location a few miles outside of Hudson:

 In this photo, with the Red One mounted on rails, director and crew struggle to keep pace with Ian as he streaks by on his bike:

 Several local residents volunteered as extras for another scene shot at a ravine outside Hudson:

 It was a full day’s work, and the cast and crew turned in rather early in order to be ready to start again at dawn the next day.
 The second day of shooting was a Sunday, when The Cascades was closed, and the cafe had been made available the whole of that day for shooting of the interior scenes.

 The photos shown here are only a small selection of the production stills taken during the shooting of the film.
-To see a more complete collection of these photos, please visit the gallery The Man at the Counter on my photo website.
-For additional information about my photography, please see my Facebook page at http://www.facebook.com/PhilHaberPhotography.
+To see a more complete collection of these photos, please visit the gallery The Man at the Counter on my photography website.
+For additional information about my photography, please also see my photography Facebook page.

 (CONTINUED IN PART II — http://philhaber.com/2011/09/21/the-making-of-the-man-at-the-counter-part-ii/.)